- Wolf River State Trail

 Pet owners, please be sure to have your pet on a leash, 8 feet or shorter, at all times.
 You must pick up after your pet.

 Snowmobiles are permitted on the trail.
 Operators must follow all Wisconsin snowmobile laws.
+The undeveloped segment of trail between White Lake and the Menomonee County line is open to snowmobiles, but not to other motorized uses.
 The trail also connects to numerous miles of county snowmobile trails.

 No Hunting and trapping allowed on trail